Plums

 • Keep an eye on the lower bark and branches for mouse or rabbit damage; if this could be a problem, you may need to install tree guards or fence in young trees with chicken wire for the winter.

-See also Lavender Scones
+See also Asters

 plums on the branch